Than-Sing/than-sing.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm now a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics.
+I'm a third year student from Zhiyuan College, Shanghai Jiao Tong University, majoring in mathematics and applied mathematics.
 In the spring of 2024, I participated in the exchange program at the Department of Mathematics of The Chinese University of Hong Kong.

 During the undergraduate period, in order to cultivate my ability of analysis and modeling, I participated in many mathematical contests in my spare time.
 Here are some selected awards:
 <ul style="line-height: 100%">
-<li>The Finalist Winner of 2024 Mathematical Contest in Modeling (Top 3%).</li>
 <li>The Winning Prize of 2024 S.-T. Yau College Student Mathematics Contest (Appl. & Comp.
-Math.).</li>
+Math.),</li>
+<li>The Finalist Winner of 2024 Mathematical Contest in Modeling (Top 3%),</li>
-<li>The First Prize of 2023 Chinese Mathematics Competitions (Shanghai Division).</li>
+<li>The First Prize of 2023 Chinese Mathematics Competitions (Shanghai Division),</li>
 <li>The Second Prize of 2023 Asia and Pacific Mathematical Contest in Modeling.</li>
 <!-- <li>The Third Prize of 2022 China Undergraduate Mathematical Contest in Modeling.</li> -->
 </ul>